philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * Assertion: nobody is successful just because they put in more time than the next person.
 It was something
     else: luck, smarter technique, ...
 * Office hours
   * Work doesn't happen at work any more.
-THe ideal places that work really gets done are any kind of interruption-free zone.
+The ideal places that work really gets done are any kind of interruption-free zone.
   * On pinging experts
-    * THe person with the question needed something and they go tit.
-THe person with the answer was doing something else and had to stop.
+    * The person with the question needed something and they got it.
+The person with the answer was doing something else and had to stop.
 That's rarely a fair trade.
-    * It ragments the expert's workday.
+    * It fragments the expert's workday.
 It's the productivity curse of being an expert.
 Control this productivity loss by containing it within office hours.
-  * While office hours increase latency of help, it often can wait.
+  * While office hours increase latency of help, it can often wait.
 And it's a model that explicitly aligns with a calm work environment.
 * Calendar Tetris
   * At Basecamp, all calendars are private, which makes it much higher friction to get on someone's calendar.